agraef/midizap/README.md

 CC1[128] CC1{127-0}
 ~~~

 The values in a list may be in any order, and you can throw in any combination of singleton values, enumerations and repetitions.
 E.g., the list `{0:2-5,7:5-0}` starts with two zeros, then ramps up to 5 followed by five 7s, before finally fading back to 0.
-For us mortals, that's much easier to read and also much less error-prone to write than `{0,0,1,2,3,4,5,7,7,7,7,7,6,5,4,3,2,1,0}`.
+That's much easier to read and also much less error-prone to write than `{0,0,1,2,3,4,5,7,7,7,7,7,6,5,4,3,2,1,0}`.

 The mod translations above are all trivial translations with a zero offset.
 Conversely, you can also use a modulus of 1 to nullify the remainder instead, if you're only interested in the offset.
 This can be used, e.g., if you want to map controller values to note *numbers* (rather than velocities):